eXamadeus/godaddypy/README.rst

 --------

 - Add more record support (currently only supports 'A' records)
-- Make the code suck less (this is my time writing python)
+- Make the code suck less (this is my first time writing python)
 - Add unit testing